whyboris/utilitarianism.net/content/glossary.md

 _→ Main article: [Henry Sidgwick](/utilitarian-thinker/henry-sidgwick)_

 Henry Sidgwick (1838 - 1900) was a British philosopher and economist.
-One of the classical utilitarians, he wrote one of the most important statements of utilitarianism in his[The Methods of Ethics](https://www.earlymoderntexts.com/assets/pdfs/sidgwick1874.pdf), which was said to be “the best book ever written on ethics”.[^24]
+One of the classical utilitarians, he wrote one of the most important statements of utilitarianism in his [The Methods of Ethics](https://www.earlymoderntexts.com/assets/pdfs/sidgwick1874.pdf), which was said to be “the best book ever written on ethics”.[^24]

 </details>